-Maple Pecan Sticky Buns are made to kick of fall festivities.
-The dough is soft and sweet and the topping is crunchy, spicy and gooey.
-You and your family will fall in love with these breakfast pastries!
+Maple Pecan Sticky Buns are soft and sweet with a crunchy, spicy, ooey gooey topping.
+Your family will fall in love with this favorite breakfast pastry!

-- You might think the first one would be all the gooey toppings.
-It’s in the top, don’t worry, but the dough for this recipe takes it home for me.
-I haven’t had a sweet roll dough so soft and buttery in a long time.
-They’re slightly sweet, but not to sweet so the toppings really shine.
-The texture is something you have to try for yourself!
+You might think this is all about the gooey toppings, but the dough for this recipe takes it home for us.
+We haven’t had a sweet roll dough so soft and buttery in a long time.
+They’re slightly sweet, but not too sweet so the toppings really shine.

-- My first tip is to make sure the liquid is the right temperature when you dissolve the yeast.
-If you have a thermometer even better!
-Try to get your milk as close to 95°F as you can.
-For me, I put the milk in the microwave for 20-25 seconds.
+Water Temp for Yeast:Use a thermometer if you have one, and try to get your milk as close to 95°F as you can.
+Put the milk in the microwave for 20-25 seconds.
 If the yeast doesn’t dissolve and foam after it sits in the milk for 10 minutes try it again!

-- Next, let the dough rise in a warm place.
-I like to preheat the oven to 200°F then turn it off so it’s slightly warm in there.
+Tips for Rising:Let the dough rise in a warm place.
+We like to preheat the oven to 200°F then turn it off so it’s slightly warm in there.
 Once it’s off, place the dough in and cover it with a paper towel to rise.

-All you need to do is cover the baked maple pecan sticky buns in an air tight container and throw it in the freezer.
-Allow them to thaw for an hour on the counter at room temperature then put them in the oven to get nice and warm.
+Freezer Instructions:After baking, cover the maple pecan sticky buns in an air tight container and throw it in the freezer.
+Allow them to thaw for an hour on the counter at room temperature then put them back in the oven to get nice and warm.

 - ¾ cup whole milk